 This guide breaks down both approaches across eight dimensions, shows you when each one fits, and explains how they work together in a modern recruiting stack.

 TL;DR: Recruitment automation runs preset if-then rules (email sequences, status updates, reminders).
 AI recruiting uses machine learning to source, match, and engage candidates autonomously.
 SHRM reports 43% of companies now use AI for HR - up 17 points in a single year.
-Most teams benefit from combining both, starting with automation for admin tasks and adding AI for sourcing and outreach.
+Most teams benefit from combining both: automation for admin tasks, AI for sourcing and outreach.
+Pin combines both layers in a single platform, starting at $100/mo with a free tier.

 What Is Recruitment Automation?